OIEIEIO/UniversalDigitalStore/README.md

-This is browse products page - Buy something
+This is browse products page - start by clicking the connect button, wait about 30 seconds to connect - then Buy something
 ![Store Screenshots](https://github.com/OIEIEIO/UniversalDigitalStore/blob/main/screenshots/Screenshot%202024-07-24%20124219.png)
 This is after you click buy button
 ![Store Screenshots](https://github.com/OIEIEIO/UniversalDigitalStore/blob/main/screenshots/Screenshot%202024-07-24%20150155.png)